NOTE: All class are taught by independent instructors. Contact the teacher to register for a class. Learn more about classes on the Classes Page!

 In teaching theatrical belly dance Joie seeks to share not only technique but to also create a safe space for dancers to explore and step beyond their creative boundaries.
 She hopes to initiate the conversation between artist and muse so that each dancer may connect with and express their own unique voice.

-She is the founder and director of the street vaudeville performance troupe Dark Follies which formed in 2008 and performs as a solo artist around New England..
-She teaches Theatrical and Exploratory Belly Dance in Portland, Maine at Bright Star World Dance.
+She is the founder and director of the street vaudeville performance troupe Dark Follies which formed in 2008 and performs as a solo artist around New England.
+She teaches movement in Portland, Maine at Bright Star World Dance.

 Heather Powers is a devoted belly dance performer and instructor based in Portland, Maine, and a Bright Star World Dance Management Team member.
 Her style is heavily influenced by her experience as a visual artist.
 Heather's desire is to create a transformative experience by filling space with strong, clean graceful movements captivating audiences.

 She diligently trains worldwide with renowned belly dancers.
 Heather has contributed to the New England belly dance community as a host of workshop weekends and as a producer of local shows.
 Her most recent achievements include: Rachel Brice's 8 Elements™ Phase 1: Initiation Passed, cross-training as a Pilates mat and yoga instructor; and joining the management team at Bright Star World Dance.

 Email us your class or workhshop proposal, or schedule a time to visit the studio and chat with the managers.